-- 43. involves the process of defining the marketing mix variables so that target customers have a clear, distinctive understanding of what a product does or represents in comparison with competing products.
+45. involves the process of defining the marketing mix variables so that target customers

+have a clear, distinctive understanding of what a product does or represents in comparison with

+competing products.

+A. Tarantina

-- A. Targeting
+A. Targeting

-- B. Market segmentation
+B. Market segmentation

-- C. A sustainable competitive advantage
+C. A sustainable competitive advantage

-- D. Positioning
+D. Positioning

-- E. A customer excellence strategy
+E. A customer excellence strategy

-- 44. Imagine that you are in a gourmet food store choosing your favorite "comfort" food instead of being in a classroom taking this test.
-Notice the packaging, colors, labels, even the fonts used on labels.
+46. Imagine that you are in a convenience store choosing your favorite "comfort" food instead of

+being in a classroom taking this test.
+You might notice the packaging, colors, labels, even the fonts

+used on labels.
 All of these efforts are part of the marketer's:

-- A. value-based promotions.
+A. value-based promotions.

-- B. market segmentation.
+B. market segmentation.

-- C. positioning strategy.
+C. positioning strategy.

-- D. customer excellence strategy.
+D. customer excellence strategy.

-- E. target market.
+E. target market.

+47. When positioning products relative to competitors' offerings, firms typically are most successful

+when they focus on opportunities:

+A. that build on their strengths relative to those of their competitors.

+B. for diversification.

+C. in international markets.

+D. where value-based pricing can be ignored.

+E. where customer excellence can be substituted for product excellence.